Join the Academy

 How to write great short stories

 As difficult as it may be to write an entire novel, short stories are their own challenge.
-When writing short stories, you have a limited amount of words to use to draw your readers in, engage them in your story, and make them care about your characters.
+When writing a short story, you have a limited amount of words to use to draw your readers in, engage them in your story, and make them care about your characters.

 So how are short stories different from novels, and how do you write an effective short story that readers will care about?
 Read on for our tips!